uwayss/ups/README.md

 Currently included scripts:

 - `diff`: Generates commit messages from git diffs and optionally saves diffs/messages.
-- `codebaseDump`: Dumps the codebase of a project into a single text file.
+- `dump`: Dumps the codebase of a project into a single text file.

 ## Adding New Scripts